Fokker-Planck equations with terminal condition and related McKean probabilistic representation: A Fokker-Planck PDE with terminal condition

-where $W$ is an $m$-dimensional standard Brownian motion.
-Then the $\shm_+\left(\R^d\right)$-valued function $t \mapsto \alpha\mathcal{L}\left(X_t\right)$ is a solution of \eqref{Fokker} with initial value $\alpha \nu$. \end{prop} \begin{proof} \ One first applies It\^o formula to $\varphi(X_t)$, where $\varphi$ is a smooth function with compact support and then one takes the expectation. \end{proof} \begin{rem} \begin{enumerate} \item Suppose that the coefficients $b,\Sigma$ are bounded.
-Assumption \ref{GH1} holds with respect to $\mathcal{C} := \shm_+\left(\R^d\right)$ as soon as the martingale problem associated with $b,\Sigma$ admits uniqueness for all initial condition of the type $\delta_x, x \in \R^d$.
+\begin{proof} \ One first applies It\^o formula to $\varphi(X_t)$, where $\varphi$ is a smooth function with compact support and then one takes the expectation. \end{proof} \begin{rem} \begin{enumerate} \item Suppose that the coefficients $b,\Sigma$ are bounded.
+Property \ref{GH1} holds with respect to $\mathcal{C} := \shm_+\left(\R^d\right)$ as soon as the martingale problem associated with $b,\Sigma$ admits uniqueness for all initial condition of the type $\delta_x, x \in \R^d$.
 Indeed, this is a consequence of Lemma 2.3 in \cite{figalli}. \item Suppose $b$ and $\sigma$ with linear growth.
-Let $\nu \in \shm_+\left(\R^d\right)$ not vanishing (resp. $\nu \in \shp\left(\R^d\right)$).
-The existence of a $\shm_+\left(\R^d\right)$-valued (resp. $\shp\left(\R^d\right)$-valued) solution for \eqref{Fokker} (even on $t \ge 0$) is ensured when the martingale problem associated to $b,\Sigma$ admits existence (and consequently when the SDE \eqref{EqLin} admits weak existence) with initial condition $\nu$ (resp. $\frac{\nu}{\Vert\nu\Vert}$).
-This follows by Proposition \ref{PFundam}.
-We remark that, for example, this happens when the coefficients $b, \sigma$ are continuous with linear growth: see Theorem 12.2.3 in \cite{stroock} for the case of bounded coefficients, the general case can be easily obtained by truncation. \item The martingale problem associated to $b,\Sigma$ is well-posed for all deterministic initial condition, for instance in the following cases. \begin{itemize} \item When $\Sigma, b$ have linear growth and $\Sigma$ is continuous and non-degenerate, i.e. Assumption \ref{Zvon3}, see \cite{stroock} Corollary 7.1.7 and Theorem 10.2.2. \item Suppose $d=1$ and $\sigma $ is bounded.
-When $\sigma$ is lower bounded by a positive constant on each compact set, see \cite{stroock}, Exercise 7.3.3. \item When $d =2$, $\Sigma$ is non-degenerate and $\sigma$ and $b$ are time-homogeneous and bounded, see \cite{stroock}, Exercise 7.3.4. \item When $\sigma, b$ are Lipschitz with linear growth (with respect to the space variable), in which case we have even strong solutions of the corresponding stochastic differential equation. \end{itemize} \end{enumerate}
+Let $\nu \in \shm_+\left(\R^d\right)$ not trivially null (resp. $\nu \in \shp\left(\R^d\right)$).
+By Proposition \ref{PFundam}, the existence of an $\shm_+\left(\R^d\right)$-valued (resp. $\shp\left(\R^d\right)$-valued) solution for the PDE \eqref{Fokker} (even on $t \ge 0$) is ensured when the martingale problem associated to $b$ and $\Sigma$ admits existence (and consequently when the SDE \eqref{EqLin} admits weak existence) with initial condition $\frac{\nu}{\Vert\nu\Vert}$.
+We remark that, for example, this happens when the coefficients $b, \sigma$ are continuous with linear growth: see Theorem 12.2.3 in \cite{stroock} for the case of bounded coefficients, the unbounded case can be easily obtained by truncation. \item The martingale problem associated to $b$ and $\Sigma$ is well-posed for all deterministic initial condition, for instance in the following cases. \begin{itemize} \item When $\Sigma, b$ have linear growth and $\Sigma$ is continuous and non-degenerate (i.e. Assumptions \ref{Zvon1a} and \ref{Zvon3} hold), see \cite{stroock} Corollary 7.1.7 and Theorem 10.2.2. \item Suppose $d=1$ and $\sigma $ is bounded.
+When $\sigma$ is lower bounded by a positive constant on each compact set, see \cite{stroock}, Exercise 7.3.3. \item When $d =2$, $\Sigma$ is non-degenerate and $\sigma$ and $b$ are time-homogeneous and bounded, see \cite{stroock}, Exercise 7.3.4. \item When $\sigma, b$ are Lipschitz with linear growth (with respect to the space variable); in this case one obtains even strong solutions of the corresponding stochastic differential equation. \end{itemize} \end{enumerate} The lemma below provides in particular sufficient conditions for the validity of Property \ref{GH1}.